-Cats that eat only dry food oftentimes regurgitate the food almost as soon as they finish eating.
+Cats who eat only dry food oftentimes regurgitate the food almost as soon as they finish eating.
 Once the dry food mixes with the contents of their stomach, it expands and causes discomfort.

-There may be an ingredient within the dry food that your cat is allergic to.
-Other, more serious reasons for a cat vomiting after eating dry food include parasitic infestation, stomach ulcers or diabetes.
+Other, more serious reasons for a cat vomiting after eating dry food include having a senior pet, parasitic infestation, stomach ulcers, or diabetes.